Enamel hypocalcification: Dental fluorosis

 Dental fluorosis is a condition that occurs when a person consumes too much fluoride while their teeth are still developing.
 This usually happens during childhood, before the permanent teeth fully form.
 The severity of dental fluorosis depends on how much fluoride a person is exposed to, how long they are exposed to it, and their genetic makeup.
-Scientists believe that when there is too much fluoride in the body, it interferes with the natural process of tooth development, specifically by affecting proteins in the enamel (the hard outer layer of the teeth).This results in enamel that is not as strong or well-mineralized as it should be, making the teeth appear discolored or streaked.
+Scientists believe that when there is too much fluoride in the body, it interferes with the natural process of tooth development, specifically by affecting proteins in the enamel.
+This results in enamel that is not as strong or well-mineralized as it should be, making the teeth appear discolored or streaked.

 The critical period for developing dental fluorosis is from birth until around eight years of age.
 This is the time when the enamel of the permanent teeth is still forming under the gums.
 Once the teeth have fully developed and emerged into the mouth, consuming extra fluoride will not cause fluorosis.
 The visible signs of this condition, such as white streaks, spots, or even brown discoloration, are more likely to appear when the fluoride levels in drinking water exceed 1.5 parts per million (ppm), which is a way to measure fluoride concentration.

 In many places, fluoride is added to public drinking water to help prevent cavities.
 The recommended level for fluoridated water is usually around 1 ppm, which is considered effective for reducing tooth decay while keeping the risk of fluorosis low.

 Causes

 Environmental factor

-Excessive fluoride: One key environmental factor is dental fluorosis, which occurs due to repeated exposure to high levels of fluoride during tooth development.
 Excessive fluoride intake disrupts the mineral content of the enamel, causing it to become porous and hypomineralized, which can result in white or brown spots on the teeth.